Relation Field Type

 Iftrue

 , the field is hidden from the user interface.
+Default:false

-- name: customer
+- name: related_claims

 type: relation

-guidance: "Select the customer placing this order."
+guidance: "Select the primary contact for this case"

 required: true

-relation: "customer"
+relation: "user"

-- name: customer_reference
+- name: parent_case

 readonly: true